 The Department of Nutrition Sciences world-class faculty consist of educators, scholars and researchers who create a culture of discovery, collaboration and innovation.
 We embrace social responsibility, healthy lifestyles and visionary thinking.
 Our faculty pride themselves in providing exceptional on-the-spot training and lifelong mentoring.
 Click here for a listing of our faculty and to review the exciting things that they are doing to advance the discovery of nutrition sciences.

-All applications to the MS/DI Clinical Track are made through a centralized application process called DICAS and a corresponding digital match process via D & D Digital.
+All applications to the MS in Nutrition Sciences, Dietetic Internship/Clinical Track are made through a centralized application process called DICAS and a corresponding digital match process via D & D Digital.
 Please click this link to learn more about the application and admissions process.

-All students in the MS/DI Clinical Track must complete specific courses according to a planned and structured sequence of study.
+All students in the MS in Nutrition Sciences, Dietetic Internship/Clinical Track must complete specific courses according to a planned and structured sequence of study.
 Students fulfil both core requirements and professional requirements in a logical order.
 The sequence is intended to facilitate both scholarly proficiency and distinctive achievement.
 Program goals and measured outcomes are found here.

-Have an immediate question about the MS/DI Clinical Track?
+Have an immediate question about the MS in Nutrition Sciences, Dietetic Internship/Clinical Track?
 You might find it in our “Frequently Asked Questions” section.
 We have also included the program’s best contact information at the bottom of the FAQ section just in case your question is not answered there.

 Our world-class faculty consist of educators, scholars and researchers who create a culture of discovery, collaboration, innovation and diversity.
 They embrace social responsibility, healthy lifestyles and visionary thinking and they pride themselves in providing exceptional on-the-spot training and lifelong mentoring.